Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 ### Features

 Before we get to models and methods, we need to turn our raw data into “features”.
-In social science, they are not called features but instead are known as variables or
-Predictors (or covariates if you’re doing regression).
+In social science, they are not called features but instead are known as variables or predictors (or covariates if you’re doing regression).
 [Good features are what makes machine learning systems effective]{.roman}.
 Feature generation (or engineering, as it is often called) is where a large chunk of the time is spent in the machine learning process.
 This is also the phase where previous research and learnings from the domain being tackled can be incorporated into the machine learning process.
 As social science researchers or practitioners, you have spent